It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 solos will receive divisional ratings.
 Solos receiving an overall

-Division I or Division II rating will receive medals with other
+Division I or Division II rating will receive a medallion pin, with other

 divisional ratings receiving ribbons.
 All will receive 2 scoresheets